chenxingqiang/llm-course-chen/notebooks/md/lesson_17.md

-# Designing Input and Output Formats for Chatbots with Context
+# Lesson 17 Designing Input and Output Formats for Chatbots with Context

 ```mermaid
 gantt